RL-NAS-TSF4E/RL-NAS-TSF4E/README.md

 ### Dependencies

-The project with realized with Visual Studio at the server grünau 9 of the computer science faculty of the Humboldt University.
+The project was realized with Visual Studio at the server grünau 9 of the computer science faculty of the Humboldt University.
 The Python version was 3.12.2

 ### Setup